City-of-Helsinki/tabular-anonymizer/README.md

 Launch new codespace and test example scripts in examples-folder directly in VSCode desktop or web interface.

+Tip: If you want to run jupyter-lab server in codespaces, use following command:

+        jupyter-lab --allow-root --ip 0.0.0.0 --config ./jupyter-server-config.py

+Then add port-mapping to port 8888.

 #### Run examples in local docker environment

 You can run Jupyterlab and do experiments with tabular anonymizer in docker container: